 44. Toilet paper roll architecture competition

-Gather up the leftover cardboard from toilet paper rolls and have students build a structurally-sound bridge.
+Gather up the leftover cardboard from toilet paper rolls and have students build a structurally sound bridge.
 Whoever’s bridge can hold the most weight without crumbling wins!

 45. Crowdsourced door decs

-Typically, your RAs make all of the door decorations for their hall.
+Typically, RAs make all of the door decorations for their hall.
 Instead, crowdsource ideas (and help!) with this event.
 Encourage students to help out your friendly neighborhood RA and make door decs for all the residents on your floor — you might even get some fresh new ideas in the mix.

 46. Cash Cab

-A good ole standard that can be spiced up with different themes — back to school, holiday break, homecoming, and more.
+This is a good ole standard that can be spiced up with different themes — back to school, holiday break, homecoming, and more.